Pa-miu/bloc-chat/README.md

             * Every message is associated with a name and timestamp
             * Every message for a room persists on the server
             * Show joining and leaving of users
+            * Every user has a default "guest" icon next to their name
         b.
 Send
             * Send new message to the room associated with current username
             * Messages support Markdown